simonmichael/hledger/MANUAL.markdown

   [filter pattern(s)](#filter-patterns) on the command line, only matching transactions will be considered for defaults.

+- Readline-style input: during data entry, the usual editing keys should work.

-- Auto-completion: while entering account names, the tab key will auto-complete as far as possible.
-If pressed a second time it will show a list of options.
+- Auto-completion for account names: while entering account names, the tab key will auto-complete as far as possible, or list the available options.

-- Default commodity: if the journal specifies a [default commodity directive](#default-commodity), that will be applied to any bare numbers entered.
+- Default commodity awareness: if the journal specifies a [default commodity directive](#default-commodity), that will be applied to any bare numbers entered.